Opposites – A contrario

 Milton, Paradise Lost, [1667], Book VI, 498-501; (My italics) [1].

-The same conclusion applies to Columbus’ egg: « what seemed impossible before seems easy after« .
+The same conclusion applies to Columbus’ egg: « what seemed impossible before seems easy after. »

-2. How the topos applies
+2. How does the topos apply?

 E1, maybe E2

-The structure to be considered for the operation is not the simple grammatical structure « S is P », but the consecutive structure:
+The structure to be considered for the operation is not the simple grammatical structure « S is P », but rather the consecutive structure:

-« Conditions, Result », « C resulted in R », « C (resultative) R »
+« Conditions, Result« , « C resulted in R« , or « C (resultative) R. »

-It took billions of years and ideal conditions before humans appeared on the planet
+It took billions of years and ideal conditions before humans appeared on the planet.

-billions of years and ideal conditions result humans appeared on the planet
+Billions of years and ideal conditions ==> (resulted in) humans appearing on the planet.

-may be one global warming will be enough to make it disappear
+Maybe one global warming will be enough to make it disappear”.

-may be W will be enough for D
+Maybe W will be enough for D

-humans appeared on the planet
+Humans appeared on the planet.

-to make [humanity] disappear
+to make [humanity] disappear.

 (i) C1, it took billions of years and ideal conditions before

-(ii) Conversely, C2 is oriented towards a class of conclusions of the type: “this is a very simple process”:
+(ii) Conversely, C2 is oriented toward a class of conclusions of the type: “this is a very simple process”:

 If this reconstruction is acceptable, then the following argumentative structure is attributed to the discourse:

-It has been really complicated to produce R
+It was really complicated to produce R,

 so, maybe, it will be very easy for R to disappear.

-Such examples also suggest that the classical Aristotelian formulation of the topos may be oversimplified.
+These examples also suggest that the classical Aristotelian formulation of the topos may be oversimplified.

 Temperance is beneficial; for licentiousness is hurtful.
 (Aristotle, Rhet., II, 23; RR, p.
 355)

-We cannot trust the same failed market mechanisms to successfully steer the country out of this crisis (after Linguee, 25-10-2015)
+We cannot trust the same failed market mechanisms to successfully steer the country out of this crisis (after Linguee, 25-10-2015).

-These conclusions are met with the argument that « we have failed for lack of determination and radicalism »:
+These conclusions are countered with the argument that « we failed because of a lack of determination and radicalism »:

 The conclusion of the following example is not trivial: